Our Growth Centres Parramatta North

 UrbanGrowth NSW and Health Infrastructure NSW are leading negotiations with the University over the next two years to develop a masterplan for the University town and its surrounds.

-Work is continuing on repairs to some of the heritage buildings on site.
-This includes three historic buildings within the Cumberland Hospital precinct (repairs to a fourth are planned for a future date) and two buildings within the Norma Parker Centre.
+Work is continuing on repairs and fire safety upgrades to some of the heritage buildings on site.
+This includes historic buildings within the Cumberland Hospital precinct and buildings within the Norma Parker Centre.

-Heritage repairs will continue until 2018 and will ensure the buildings are safe, secure and weatherproof.
+Heritage repairs will ensure the buildings are safe, secure and weatherproof.
 Work includes repairs to roofs, chimneys, windows, external doors, structural walls, verandahs, porticos, columns and other structures.
-Welsh slate is being imported for roof repairs so that we match the original slate which was used.
+Welsh slate was imported for roof repairs to match the original slate roof material.

 Heritage repairs will not result in full conservation or restoration of the buildings.
 This will happen at a later date.

-Archaeological testing has been done to help us better understand the Aboriginal and European history of the area.
+Archaeological testing was completed to investigate the Aboriginal and European history of the area.